LongForWisdom/RPIPs/RPIPs/RPIP-vop.md

 ## Security Considerations

-There are not many security considerations for this RPIP, as it is non-technical.
-Modifications to the logic of any existing processes are limited to separating those processes from the main RPIPs framework.
+This RPIP primarily focuses on governance and operational procedures, thereby presenting minimal security concerns.

-The possibility exists that the attached PR and modifications to existing RPIPs may unintentionally modify the logic or rules governing existing processes.
+There exists a risk that the proposed changes could inadvertently alter the logic or rules of existing processes.
 This is mitigated by explicitly giving RPIP Editors the power to restore the intended logic or rules without a further vote.

 The ratification of an extensible framework can be argued to imply the desire and intention to extend within that framework.
 This may run counter to any desire in the Rocket Pool community for a governance-minimized protocol.